2025 Chevrolet Prices: MSRP, Invoice Price, Dealer Cost, and Holdback

 What is the Chevy MSRP?

 The MSRP is the manufacturer’s suggested retail price.
 As an OEM (Original Equipment Manufacturer), Chevrolet recommends that dealers price a new vehicle at a certain amount.
-Keep in mind this is just a recommendation.
+However, keep in mind that this is just a recommendation.

-Dealers are free to charge what they wish for a vehicle (within certain limitations); therefore, MSRP is purely guidance for pricing rather than a requirement.
+Dealers are free to charge what they wish for a vehicle (within certain limitations); therefore, the MSRP is purely a pricing guidance rather than a requirement.

 Chevrolet will base MSRP on many factors, including model, trim package, color, and optional extras.